pamelaotero/pamelaotero/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: skills back-end🚀
+:outbox_tray: 2022 Goals: skills front-end 🚀

 ### "You will never find time for anything.
 Is you want time you must make it
 #### - Charles Buxton"